020 7404 9390

 1. New ventures

-In the case of Rossi v Rossi [2006] EWHC 1482, it was held that an asset acquired following separation may be considered a non-matrimonial asset if the asset was acquired by virtue of ones own personal performance or industry, rather than passive growth.
+Case reference: In Rossi v Rossi [2006] EWHC 1482, it was held that an asset acquired following separation may be considered a non-matrimonial asset if the asset was acquired by virtue of ones own personal performance or industry, rather than passive growth.

 2. Passive growth